nrc-cnrc/MetroloPy/README.md

   previous versions, in a multi-step calculation, the effective degree of freedom were calculated at each step based on the degrees of freedom calculated for the previous step (using a modified Welch-Satterthwaite approximation).
-Now effective degrees of freedom are alway calculated directly from the independent variables using the Welch-Satterthwaite equation.
+Now effective degrees of freedom are always calculated directly from the independent variables using the Welch-Satterthwaite equation.

 * CODATA 2022 values instead of 2018 values are used in the Constants module.